Citroen C4 X Review & Prices

 Space in the back seats

 Despite the C4 X’s sloping roof there’s pretty good headroom in the rear seats for all but the extremely tall.
-Legroom is good too, with space for a six-foot passenger to sit behind a driver of a similar size.
+Legroom is less impressive, but there's space for a six-foot passenger to sit behind a driver of a similar size.
 It's easily as roomy as the Renault Arkana.

 The C4 X is a little narrow to make seating three across the back particularly comfortable, but if you do need to then the centre passenger has room for their feet plus a seat that isn’t set too high.
 The big rear windows give a good view out, too, and there are ISOFIX points for mounting child seats in both rear seats.